 This Pride Month, we would like to share with you a short playlist of 20th and 21st century music exploring queer experiences.
-In this list, you’ll find songs, operas, and a symphony: some by LGBTQ+ composers, some exploring LGBTQ+ characters.
+In this list, you’ll find songs, operas, and a symphony: some by LGBTQI+ composers, some exploring LGBTQI+ characters.
 You can also listen to a similar selection of music in this article’s companion playlist on Spotify.

 It was no great secret that English composer Ethel Smyth loved women.
 Among the most important loves of her life was Emmeline Pankhurst, whom the composer met in 1910.
 Pankhurst was the co-founder of the Women’s Social and Political Union, an organization dedicated to women’s suffrage.
 Smyth became deeply attached to Pankhurst, and joined the suffragist movement, even composing the WSPU’s anthem, March of the Women.